Lyleregenwetter/Bike-Bench/README.md

 ---
 ## Citing this Paper or Repository
 @inproceedings{regenwetter2025bikebench,
-  title={Bike-Bench: A Bicycle Design Benchmark for Generative Models with Objectives and Constraints}, author={Regenwetter, Lyle and Abu Obaideh, Yazan and Chiotti, Fabien and Lykourentzou, Ioanna and Ahmed, Faez}, booktitle={NeurIPS 2025 Datasets and Benchmarks Track}, year={2025},
+  title={BikeBench: A Bicycle Design Benchmark for Generative Models with Objectives and Constraints}, author={Regenwetter, Lyle and Abu Obaideh, Yazan and Chiotti, Fabien and Lykourentzou, Ioanna and Ahmed, Faez}, booktitle={NeurIPS 2025 Datasets and Benchmarks Track}, year={2025},